doug-wade/docs/_docs_using-snyk/9_credits.md

 title: Credits
 ---

-While we use multiple sources to determine vulnerabilities, the primary (current) source is the <a href="http://nodesecurity.io">Node Security project</a>.
+While we use multiple sources to determine vulnerabilities, the primary (current) source is the [Node Security project](http://nodesecurity.io).